Delaware.gov logo

 Resilient Community Partnership: New Castle

 The City of New Castle, like other low-lying Delaware communities, is vulnerable to natural hazards from multiple sources.
 New Castle is particularly at risk due to its location along the Delaware River, which makes it susceptible to upstream flooding, downstream tidal surge, and combinations of the two.
-A significant portion of the City is
+A

 Resilient Community Partnership: Slaughter Beach

 The Town of Slaughter Beach, like other low-lying Delaware Bayfront communities, is vulnerable to natural hazards from multiple sources.
 Slaughter Beach currently experiences frequent flooding of streets and property during high tide.
-The town is also at risk for less frequent, but more extreme flooding events from storm surges during
+The town is also at risk for less frequent, but more extreme flooding events from storm

 School Programs